ErikCald/SYSC3303-A1-Group3/README.md

 - Execute `./gradlew clean test` (as instructed above) to test
 - Use the Run functionality in IntelliJ IDEA on the Main class

-# Responsibilities Breakdown (Iteration 3)
+# Responsibilities Breakdown (Iteration 4)
-NOTE: The number of bullets points do NOT equally consitute the work done from each person.
+NOTE: The number of bullets points do NOT equally constitute the work done from each person.
 Overall, we commited even effort and work to this iteration.

 Abdul Aziz, Muhammad Maahir:
 - UML
-- Automated Tests

 Caldwell, Erik:
-- Entire State Machine Remodeling
+- State Machine for Errors
-- Contributed to movement integration for Zane's work
+- Drone Stuck Error Events Handling

 Chelliah, Lakshman
-- Drone fire extinguishing functionality
+- Drone Error Event Distribution and Timing

 Hassan, Ayoub:
-- Main RPC Implementation
+- Drone Error Event for Nozzle Stuck

 Labonte-Hagar, Zane
-- Continue to make and integrate movement mechanics for drone.
+- Integration work
+- Bug fixes for end code

 Xia, Tim
-- Finished RPC implementation (clean shutdown, drone state updates
-- Scheduler Algorithm updates/bugfixes
+- Integration work (specifically for Nozzle Stuck)
+- Corrupted Messages Drone Error Code